Cancer Experience Registry

 You are being asked to participate in a research study to identify and advance the understanding of the emotional and social needs of people who have been diagnosed with cancer or people who have provided care to someone with cancer (i.e., informal or family caregiver).
 The information from the study will be used to support greater understanding of the needs of cancer survivors and those living with the diagnosis, raise awareness of the challenges of people affected by cancer, and develop programs and services that will address the needs and ultimately improve the long term quality of life of people impacted by cancer.

-No, participation is voluntary.
+Do I have to participate?No, participation is voluntary.
 You do not have to participate in this study.
 Your alternative is not to take part.
 Your decision will not affect the services you receive from your health care facility.
 If you choose not to participate in the study or withdraw, you will still be able to receive any services provided by your health care facility and the Cancer Support Community.

-If you say yes, you will be registered to participate in the survey component of the Cancer Experience Registry (the “Registry"").
+What happens if I say ‘yes’?If you say yes, you will be registered to participate in the survey component of the Cancer Experience Registry (the “Registry”).
 After saying yes, you may access surveys to answer questions and share your experience over time.
 The time it takes to complete a survey depends on the amount of questions.

-There is no cost or payment to take part in the Registry surveys.
+What will this cost me and will I get paid to participate?There is no cost or payment to take part in the Registry surveys.

-You may not receive a direct benefit from being in this study.
+What is the benefit of participating?You may not receive a direct benefit from being in this study.
 Your participation will be used to support greater understanding of the needs of cancer survivors and those living with the diagnosis, raise awareness of the challenges of people affected by cancer, and develop programs and services that will address the needs and ultimately improve the long term quality of life of people impacted by cancer.
 Collective reports may be provided to collaborating and contracted organizations and sponsors to understand quality of care or member needs.
 The results of the data gathered from the surveys may be published in scientific journals or presented at professional medical or psychological meetings, however, names will not be used.
 You will be able to view summary responses from others in the Registry who have participated in the surveys.
 You will also have access to summary reports and educational resources.

-It is possible that you may find answering some of the questions upsetting.
+Is there any risk to participating in the study?It is possible that you may find answering some of the questions upsetting.
 You don’t have to answer any question you don’t want to answer.
 You can choose to not take part or leave the study at any time without penalty or loss of benefits you are entitled.
 In the event you feel you need social and/or emotional support, the Cancer Support Community has a toll free helpline, which you can access over the phone at 888-793-9355, and free services, which can be accessed online.
 There is also a risk of loss of privacy.

-You will be removed from the study if it is determined that you do not meet the eligibility requirements.
+Could I be removed from participating in the study?You will be removed from the study if it is determined that you do not meet the eligibility requirements.
 You must be at least 18 years of age with any cancer diagnosis at any point in time, or have been a caregiver for someone diagnosed with cancer.

-There is a minimal possibility of loss of privacy or confidentiality.
+How will my identity be protected?There is a minimal possibility of loss of privacy or confidentiality.
 However, research records will be kept as private as possible according to all local, state, and federal laws.
 Only trained members of the research team will be able to link contact information to survey responses.
 This link will be kept as secure and confidential as possible.
 Your name and other personal information will not be used in a way that anyone outside of the research team could identify you.
 If you have been enrolled in the Cancer Experience Registry by a specific hospital site, designated staff members at the hospital may be granted access to the following personal information; name, date of birth, diagnosis, whether you are a patient or a caregiver, and e-mail address used to create an account on the Cancer Experience Registry.
 They may also be allowed to see whether you have started or completed the survey, but will not see any other personal information or survey responses.
 If you complete a paper version of the survey, a designated person at the hospital site will input your responses electronically.